 Grid reference SK 15399 74163

-Start your Tideswell walk from the car park head south path the toilet block through a gate, onto the path, follow this path along the stream keeping on the flat, at one point the path splits (near the wood carving of the water vole) but it rejoins again a few hundred metres so pick whichever path.
+Start your Tideswell walk from the car park.
+Head south past the toilet block through a gate, onto the path, follow this along the stream keeping on the flat, at one point the path splits (near the wood carving of the water vole) but it rejoins again a few hundred metres so pick whichever route.

 Stage 2 – Miller’s Dale to Monsal Trail